MasterCloudApps-Projects/Monolith-to-Microservices-Examples/Decorating_Collaborator/README.md

 ![alt text](3.33_decorating_collaborator.png)
 </div>

-This could create an additional burden, plus it introduces a circular dependency, it might be better to change the monolith to provide the required information when our request to create an order is completed.
+This could create an additional load, plus it introduces a circular dependency, it might be better to change the monolith to provide the required information when our request to create an order is completed.
 However, this would require changing the monolith code or perhaps using another pattern, which we will study next `Change Data Capture`.